 4. Subscribe to travel insurance

-Even though you can never really foresee an emergency, these tips will help you prevent the most common health concerns to be concerned about when traveling abroad, in order to decrease the risk of any issue occurring.
+Even though you can never really foresee an emergency, François’s advice will help you prevent the most common health concerns to be concerned about when traveling abroad, in order to decrease the risk of any issue occurring.